 ATRX

-ATRX -related syndrome happens when there are changes to the ATRX gene.
+ATRX-related syndrome happens when there are changes to the ATRX gene.
 These changes can keep the gene from working as it should.
-This syndrome is also known as alpha thalassemia X-linked intellectual disability syndrome.

 Key Role